- Ph.D., University of Colorado, Boulder, 1997

 Former CORAX student researchers

-Shealyn Friedrich '12, currently a Masters student at the Willamette University School of Education
+Shealyn Friedrich '12, and recent graduate of Masters in Education at the Willamette University School of Education

 Kaeli Swift '09, currently a Doctoral student at the University of Washington's College of Forest Resources